domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 Trivial example shown above does not demonstrate how number of combinations of machine states grows exponentially once a decent amount of services interoperate on a Linux machine.
 Many edge cases our code below delaractive configuration has to cover.
-Anyone developing Puppet recipes will be able to explain you this phenomenon in practice.
+Anyone developing Puppet/Chef recipes will be able to explain you this phenomenon in practice.

 # Going stateless